ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 Ionoid.io make it easy to deploy apps on IoT and Edge Linux devices, in just few clicks, an App can be deployed on hundreds or thousands of devices.

-The dashboard provides a way to deploy on a subset of devices, using filters based on device names (for example, deploy only on devices with names matching `weather-station-*`), or devices with a specific status (for example device with status `error` to fix a bug).

 From dashboard you can update your applications, but also if enabled, rollback to previous version in case of errors.